 World Nutella Day (February 5)

-Whether you love it on toast, baked into desserts, or straight from the jar, this weird February holiday is a must for Nutella fans.
+Whether you enjoy it on toast, baked into desserts, or straight from the jar, this food holiday is all about indulgence.
+Below you’ll find its surprisingly interesting history, fun facts, and easy ways to celebrate at home.

 When Is the Holiday?